The Environmental Health Division conducts safety inspections and enforces permit requirements for NYS regulated summer camps.

 Looking for local camps for your kids?
 Search Tompkins County Youth Services Summer Camp Guide by age group and by camp and programming!
 Please note: EH does not provide information or recommendations regarding specific camps or programs.

-A few tips as you decide on a camp or program for your child(ren):
+Here are a few things to consider as you review and decide on a camp or program for your child(ren):

 Official Camps vs. Programs: There are differences between “camps” and programs, workshops, or classes.
 Official camps must be registered with the New York State Health Department and meet specific criteria.
 Some programs may be registered as school-aged child care programs through the Child Development Council but may still call themselves camps.